jonathansillito/open-source-project-course/modules/curious/investigating-code.md

 1. What are some of the builtin classes that are created during the initialization of the Ruby VM?
 (Hint: start by putting a break point in the `Init_Hash` function to see where it is called from and then what else is called.

 Note that due to the use of C macros, it may not be so easy to use the IDE--without the debugger--to find some calls.
-We will spend more time working in a debugger later in the course (see the [Analytical thinking/Debugging tools and techniques](debugging.md) module).
+We will spend more time working in a debugger later in the course (see the [Capable/Debugging tools and techniques](../capable/debugging.md) module).

 ### Investigating with AI